Yanks, Nats kneel in Black Lives Matter salute; Fauci’s toss

 Afterward, Fauci and Doolittle tapped gloves, instead of shaking hands.

+Hours later in Los Angeles, the Giants and Dodgers held a black ribbon that wound along the baselines in a show of unity after pregame introductions.
+Anthem singer Keith Williams Jr. stood in the new center field seating at Dodger Stadium to perform instead of the usual spot near home plate.
+Some of the Giants kneeled during the performance.

+In a video, 98-year-old Rachel Robinson, whose husband, Jackie, broke the major league color barrier in 1947, gave the traditional call: “It’s time for Dodger baseball.”

-Judge got the first hit of the season and moments later teammate Giancarlo Stanton tagged Washington ace Max Scherzer for the first home run of the season.
+Judge got the first hit of the season and teammate Giancarlo Stanton soon tagged Washington ace Max Scherzer for the first home run of the season.

 In the bottom of the first inning, Adam Eaton homered off prized Yankees newcomer Gerrit Cole.